ultralytics/ultralytics/docs/en/datasets/human/coco8-human.md

 ## Introduction

-[Ultralytics](https://ultralytics.com) COCO8-Human is a small, but versatile object detection dataset composed of 8 images from the COCO train 2017 set, annotated with person weight (kg), height (cm), gender (0: female, 1: male), age (years), and ethnicity (0: asian, 1: white, 2: middle eastern, 3: indian, 4: latino, 5: black).
+[Ultralytics](https://ultralytics.com) COCO8-Human is a small, but versatile object detection dataset composed of 8 images from the COCO train 2017 set, annotated with person weight (kg), height (cm), biological gender (0: female, 1: male), age (years), and ethnicity (0: asian, 1: white, 2: middle eastern, 3: indian, 4: latino, 5: black).
 The dataset has been artificially generated using a vision-language pipeline and annotated with the GPT-4 Turbo model (version 2024-04-09) deployed on Microsoft Azure.
 This dataset is ideal for testing and debugging object detection models, or for experimenting with new detection approaches.
 With 8 images, it is small enough to be easily manageable, yet diverse enough to test training pipelines for errors and act as a sanity check before training larger datasets.

  This dataset is intended for use with the [Ultralytics python library](https://github.com/ultralytics/ultralytics) and [Ultralytics HUB](https://hub.ultralytics.com).